Ngatapa Branch: Operations and closure

-By December 1915 the Public Works Department (PWD) was operating goods trains on the branch, and continued to do so until responsibility for the line was transferred to the NZR.
+From 13 December 1915 the Public Works Department (PWD) was operating goods and passenger trains on the branch, though ballasting wasn't completed until 1916, most of it being dragged from the Waipaoa River bed by scoop on an aerial cableway.
+Traffic was described as very light in 1916.
+Responsibility for the line was transferred from PWD to NZR on 15 December 1924.
+The NZR service ran from Gisborne, rather than Mākaraka.
 The line carried only about 12,000 tonnes of freight per annum, almost all road metal.
 By 1930 a Railways Commission noted that with the abandonment of the originally proposed inland route the need for the line had disappeared, and the twice-daily Monday to Saturday NZR service attracted an average of only 20 passengers a day.
 The commission recommended the branch should either close or be taken over by its users, the PWD, or the Gisborne City Council.
 There were no takers, and the line was closed on 1 April 1931.
+By 1931 stone from the quarry was almost the only traffic and said not to justify keeping the branch open.